HedyYou/HedyYou.github.io/_pages/about.md

 ## News
-#### <em>2024 May </em> A peer-reviewed journal paper entitled "Design-led solutions for reducing airline food waste: A participatory approach to develop behaviour change interventions" has been published by the Design Journal.
+#### <em>2024</em> May, A peer-reviewed journal paper entitled "Design-led solutions for reducing airline food waste: A participatory approach to develop behaviour change interventions" has been published by the Design Journal.
-#### <em>2024 May</em> A peer-reviewed project entitled "Fictionary: Creative food experience through collaborative lexical building" has been accept for presentation on EFOOD24: the 4th International Food Design and Food Studies Conference, Spain.
+#### <em>2024</em> May, A peer-reviewed project entitled "Fictionary: Creative food experience through collaborative lexical building" has been accept for presentation on EFOOD24: the 4th International Food Design and Food Studies Conference, Spain.